Willie Penrose

-Willie Penrose (born 1 August 1956) is a former Irish Labour Party politician who served as Chairman of the Labour Parliamentary Party from 2016 to 2020 and a Minister of State from March 2011 to November 2011.
+Willie Penrose (born 1 August 1956) is an Irish former Labour Party politician who served as Chairman of the Labour Parliamentary Party from 2016 to 2020 and a Minister of State from March 2011 to November 2011.
 He served as a Teachta Dála (TD) from 1992 to 2020.

 Education and professional career

 Penrose was born in Ballynacargy, County Westmeath, in 1956.
 He was educated at Coláiste Mhuire, Mullingar, Multyfarnham Agricultural College, University College Dublin (UCD), and the King's Inns.
 At UCD, he studied Agricultural Science, graduating in 1979 with a bachelor's degree; after graduation, with a colleague, he formed an agricultural consultancy firm in Mullingar.
 In 1986 he took up the position of advisor to the Minister of State at the Department of Fisheries, Forestry and Tourism, Michael Moynihan, resigning from the agricultural consultancy to do so.

 He qualified as a barrister in 1990, before entering into national politics.
 He has published a book on agricultural law.